IsarNejad/IsarNejad.github.io/_pages/about.md

 # Latest News

+{: .amaranth-deep-purple}
 ### July 2025 - I am at ICML2025 in Vancouver.
 - The report of the 3rd joint AItesting exercise, focused on LLM agents and conducted by the AI Safety Institutes from different countries is published at a side event at ICML.
 This testing effort was led by the Singapore AI Safety Institute and some of us from NRC participated in the exercise on behalf of the Canadian AI Safety Institute.
 I was involved with evluation of the safety of LLM Agents in Farsi.
 Read the [Blog Post](https://sgaisi.sg/wp-api/wp-content/uploads/2025/07/International-Joint-Testing-Exercise_3JT-Blogpost.pdf) and the [Detailed Report](https://sgaisi.sg/wp-api/wp-content/uploads/2025/07/International-Joint-Testing-Exercise_3JT-Eval-Report-v2.pdf).

+- I will be presenting at the Workshop on Technical AI Governance.

 {: .amaranth-deep-purple}
 ### April 2025 - I gave a talk at the NLP course at Northeastern University.
 Thanks to amazing [Amir Tahmasebi](https://www.linkedin.com/in/amirtahmasebi/) for inviting me to his class!
 And thanks to students for the great questions and discussions!